3D Rendering Basics

 Virtual Reality came to change the way we see the world and how we work, from an immersive experience, it can bring more assertive sensations and responses from the user.

 Its utility is becoming more and more useful in different areas and sectors.
-From NSFW TikTok videos to gaming, cinema, or even architecture.
+From TikTok videos to gaming, cinema, or even architecture.
 It’s a new market that has been growing over the last few years.

 After an initial boom and hype some years ago, nowadays we are seeing the real implications it might have in the near future, with some organizations and individuals already using it on a day-to-day basis.